 - Thermostat connections should be made in accordance with the instructions supplied with the thermostat and the indoor equipment.
-A typical installation with a heat pump thermostat and air handler is shown in Figure 4 (page 6). - The outdoor unit is designed to operate from a 24 VAC Class II control circuit.
-The control circuit wiring must comply with the current provisions of the NEC (ANSI/NFPA 70) and with applicable local codes having jurisdiction.
+A typical installation with a heat pump thermostat and air handler is shown in Figure 4. - The outdoor unit is designed to operate from a 24 VAC Class II control circuit which is provided by the indoor unit.
+The control circuit wiring must comply with the current provisions of the NEC (ANSI/NFPA 70) and with applicable local codes having jurisdiction. - The low voltage wires must be properly connected to the outdoor unit's low voltage terminal block and as indicated on the units wiring diagram.